 2018 Threat Forecast: Email Security & SPAM

 It's no secret that most data breaches originate with end-users.
 Despite increased employee training, and frequent high-profile data breaches in the news, many employees continue to view their email and devices as inherently secure.
-Given the rise in social engineering, SPAM-based phishing attacks, and malware laced messages, this couldn't be further from the truth.
+Given the rise in social engineering, SPAM-based phishing attacks, and malware-laced messages, this couldn't be further from the truth.
 To better understand how these email threats continue to predominate, researchers at Symantec took a year long account of the evolving landscape.
-Learn more about what their findings mean for your business below:

 How Malware Ends Up in Your Inbox